Auxilor/auxilor.github.io/docs/effects/points.md

 There are also global points, which belong to the server rather than to the player.

 You can get the value of these with `%libreforge_global_points_<point>%`

+## Item Points

+There are also item points, which belong to items - these work in a unique way and require an extension to be installed.
+Read more about them [here](https://plugins.auxilor.io/effects/item-points/item_points)!